RaviG007/AQIapp2/README.md

 Air-Quality-Index-Prediction
-Webapp to predict the Air Quality Index of a region given climate conditions.
+Webapp to predict the Air Quality Index of bangalore given climate conditions.

 Environment setup: